1931 Rolls-Royce - Henley Brewster

 "The Pocher Brinkworth Model"

-We built four of these 1/8th. scale models in 1990 which were sold through "Historic Marine" in Richmond B.C.
-All but one of the pictures above, are of the first model built, and some of the photographs, show the personal delivery by my wife and I to the clients.
+We were commissioned to built three more of these 1/8th. scale models in 1990 which were all sold through "Historic Marine" in Richmond B.C.
+Canada.
+To see more, click the image to the left.

-Below is a more detailed explanation of how this model was built.
+Below is a more detailed explanation of how the first models were built.

 Chassis: The main frame and many of it's component parts, were used from the Italian Pocher kit of the English RR Phantom II.
 This included the exhaust system, axles, brake drums, engine, steering wheel and column, spoke wheels, tires, radiator, flying lady emblem, headlights, side fender lights, and horn assembly.